mindaugas-b-pvcase/pvint-2508201300/README.md

 }
 ```

-**Note:** You may use a GPT tool to generate the initial solution for this tier.
+Note: You may use a GPT tool to generate the initial solution for this tier.
 The goal is to get a working baseline quickly and then refine it yourself.

+Suggested GPT Prompt for Initial Tier 1 Solution:

+Write the simplest possible program in <YOUR_LANGUAGE> that:
+1. Reads a text file line by line from data/input.txt.
+2. Counts how many times each log level (INFO, WARN, ERROR) appears.
+3. Writes a JSON file to output/summary.json with counts per log level.
+4. Ignores malformed lines without stopping the program.

+Keep it minimal — no over*engineering, no abstractions, no separation of concerns.

+Each line has the shape: [timestamp] [log_level] [service_name] [user_id] [message]
+Example: 2025-07-22T12:34:56Z SUCCESS PaymentGateway tx-123 Payment processed successfully.

+Example summary:
+{
+  "INFO": 1000,
+  "WARN": 120,
+  "ERROR": 30
+}

 -----